 (internal citation omitted).
 Applicant's history of delinquent debt is documented in his credit reports, OPM PSI, and SOR response.
-The record establishes the disqualifying conditions in AG $\P\P$ 19(a) and 19(c) requiring additional inquiry about the possible applicability of mitigating conditions.
+The record establishes the disqualifying conditions in AG ¶¶ 19(a), 19(b), 19(c), and 19(f) requiring additional inquiry about the possible applicability of mitigating conditions.

-Five mitigating conditions under AG ¶ 20 are potentially applicable:
+Seven financial considerations mitigating conditions under AG $\P$ 20 are potentially applicable:

-(a) the behavior happened so long ago,4 was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances;

-(c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control;

-(d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts;5 and
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control: - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; - (f) the affluence resulted from a legal source of income; and

-4 A debt that became delinquent several years ago is still considered recent because "an applicant's ongoing, unpaid debts evidence a continuing course of conduct and, therefore, can be viewed as recent for purposes of the Guideline F mitigating conditions."
+&lt;sup>4 A debt that became delinquent several years ago is still considered recent because "an applicant's ongoing, unpaid debts evidence a continuing course of conduct and, therefore, can be viewed as recent for purposes of the Guideline F mitigating conditions."
 ISCR Case No. 15-06532 at 3 (App.
 Bd.
 February 16, 2017) (citing ISCR Case No. 15-01690 at 2 (App.
 Bd.
 Sep.
 13, 2016)).

-5 The Appeal Board has previously explained what constitutes a "good faith" effort to repay overdue creditors or otherwise resolve debts:
+&lt;sup>5 The Appeal Board has previously explained what constitutes a "good faith" effort to repay overdue creditors or otherwise resolve debts:

 In order to qualify for application of [the "good faith" mitigating condition], an applicant must present evidence showing either a good-faith effort to repay overdue creditors or some other good-faith action aimed at resolving the applicant's debts.
-The Directive does not
+The Directive does not define the term "good-faith."
+However, the Board has indicated that the concept of good-faith "requires a showing that a person acts in a way that shows reasonableness, prudence, honesty, and adherence to duty or obligation."
+Accordingly, an applicant must do more than merely show that he or she relied on a legally available option (such as bankruptcy) in order to claim the benefit of [the "good faith" mitigating condition].